Ankesh-53669/mcp-weather-server/README.md

-# 🌤️ MCP Weather and Quotes Server
+# 🌤️ MCP Weather Server

 This is a lightweight MCP (Model Context Protocol) server built using [FastMCP](https://github.com/anthropics/fastmcp).
 It connects with **Claude for Desktop** and exposes useful tools like: